The 2017 ECIA Executive Conference convenes October 22-24 at the Loews Chicago O'Hare.

 Conference Planning Committee

-We are pleased to announce that Blair Haas, Bud Industries will chair the planning committee - assisted by the stellar team of: Ian Basey, WPG Americas; Steve Cholas, AspenCore; Bob Derringer, Crouzet NA; Bob Garcia, Ferrari Technical Sales; Bernard Gizzi, Electronic Connector Company; Kathleen Herron, PEI Genesis; Sheila Hoagland, Ecliptek Corporation; Diane Laegeler, Digi International; Dawn Lowery, Sumer Incorporated; Robert McIntosh, IEEE Global Spec; Becky McMorrow, Newark element 14; Paul Miller, Penton Media; and Chris Welch, Bear VAI Technology.
-Stay tuned for updates on the conference program.
+Blair Haas, Bud Industries is chair of the conference planning committee - assisted by the stellar team of: Ian Basey, WPG Americas; Steve Cholas, AspenCore; Bob Derringer, Crouzet NA; Bob Garcia, Ferrari Technical Sales; Bernard Gizzi, Electronic Connector Company; Kathleen Herron, PEI Genesis; Sheila Hoagland, Ecliptek Corporation; Diane Laegeler, Digi International; Dawn Lowery, Sumer Incorporated; Robert McIntosh, IEEE Global Spec; Becky McMorrow, Newark element 14; Paul Miller, Penton Media; and Chris Welch, Bear VAI Technology.

 What to Expect at the Conference